CodeVanguard/PanDoc-for-Azure-Pipelines/privacypolicy.md

 # Privacy Policy

-PanDoc is an open source extension created by [Code Vanguard, LLC][1] for [Azure DevOps Services][2].
+"PanDoc for Azure Pipelines" is an open source extension created by [Code Vanguard, LLC][1] for [Azure DevOps Services][2].
 This privacy statement explains data collection and use practices for the extension.

 ## Data Collection